gquittet/myworld/README.md

-# Here is  my Tmux and Vim configuration
+# Here is  my world configuration
 ### Only for Debian and Ubuntu users

+## Here is my Vim configuration
 ## First of all : switch caps lock to escape
 Only for GNU/Linux computers